Charlie-Henry/ModalShift/_posts/2024-03-31-Metrobike-Locations.md

 <!--more-->

+*Disclaimer: This is a personal project of mine.
+Not an official project of CapMetro or the City of Austin*

 Austin's docked bike share system received [$11.3 million from TxDOT last year](https://www.austintexas.gov/news/austins-metrobike-program-gets-113m-boost-txdot-grant) to help expand.
 I'm a big fan of the service, but like a lot of Austinites I no longer live near any of the kiosks.
 So I wanted to see what locations I could suggest using data.

 ## Methodology